 Tavern on Rush

 Grab the camera and get ready to snap some pics with Santa.
-The little ones can have anything from French toast, to pancakes, macaroni and cheese, pizza and even burgers to celebrate the holiday season with Mr. Claus.
+The little ones can have a range of food from cheesy scrambled eggs to chicken fingers and fries to celebrate the holiday season with Mr. Claus.
 While kids are mugging for the camera, parents can indulge in the crab cake Benedict, stuffed french bread or breakfast pizza.

 1031 N. Rush St., Gold Coast